 For the Muffins

-- Whisk eggs into the lemon sugar, then whisk in yogurt, milk, lemon juice, vanilla, oil, and melted butter.
+- Wet Ingredients: Whisk the eggs into the lemon sugar until pale.
+Whisk in the yogurt, milk, lemon juice, vanilla, oil, and melted butter until smooth.

-- Cool in the pan briefly, then move muffins to a rack to cool completely before glazing.
+- Cool: Cool in the pan for 5 minutes, then move to a rack to cool completely before glazing.

 For the Lemon Glaze